Table of contents

 A home office is a designated space designed to be productive and free of distraction, even if it’s a corner of your living room, family room or bedroom.

-Do yourself a favor and invest in a desk!
-If you have ample space in your home, we recommend a sit-stand desk Affiliate link so that you can alternate between sitting and standing.
-If you have less space, check out this small white work desk Affiliate link that Becca uses.
+Do yourself a favor and invest in an ergonomic and sturdy desk!
+If you have ample space in your home, we recommend a sit-stand desk so that you can alternate between sitting and standing.

 Your schedule for working at home should surely have a cut-off time where you tell yourself, “If I haven’t done it today, it probably won’t get done, and I need to carve out some time for my well being and sanity.”